 Your newly created URL is now listed in the OpenShift Application Explorer view under your component.

-5.8.
-DEBUGGING AN APPLICATION ON THE CLUSTER USING OPENSHIFT APPLICATION EXPLORER
+5.7.
+DEBUGGING AN APPLICATION ON A CLUSTER USING OPENSHIFT APPLICATION EXPLORER

-The following section describes how to debug a component using OpenShift Application Explorer in CodeReady Studio.
+The following section describes how to debug an application on a cluster using OpenShift Application Explorer in CodeReady Studio.